sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/introduction.md

     ![Product Thumbnail](https://cdn.sparkfun.com/assets/parts/2/5/2/0/9/SEN-24904-Optical-Tracking-Odometry-Sensor-Feature.jpg)
     </figure></a>

--   The SparkFun Optical Tracking Odometry Sensor - PAA5160E1 (Qwiic) is an all-in-one, Qwiic enabled tracking sensor that allows you to accurately drive your XRP or other robotics with minimal space and setup requirements.
+-   The SparkFun Qwiic Optical Tracking Odometry Sensor empowers you to elevate your robot's navigation capabilities with exceptional precision and streamlined integration.
+This compact, all-in-one sensor leverages the power of the PAA5160E1 chip from PixArt Imaging Inc., delivering accurate dual-axis motion data across various hard floor surfaces.
+But that's not all!
+This sensor boasts a powerful built-in 6-axis Inertial Measurement Unit (IMU) and an onboard microcontroller that performs real-time sensor fusion and tracking algorithms.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/24904){ .md-button .md-button--primary }